Nadavlistingsync/successmash/README.md

 ### Usage

-#### Comparing Professionals
+#### Comparing People
 1. Navigate to the "Compare" tab
-2. Two professionals will be displayed side-by-side
+2. Two people will be displayed side-by-side
 3. Review their achievements, experience, and current roles
-4. Click "More Successful" on your choice
+4. Click "More Cracked" on your choice
 5. A new comparison will automatically load

 #### Adding New Profiles